On the Generalized Degrees of Freedom of Noncoherent Interference Channel: Noncoherent IC with feedback

 \section{Noncoherent IC with feedback}

-In this section, we provide our results for noncoherent rate-splitting scheme for the noncoherent IC with feedback and compare the achievable gDoF with a standard training-based scheme.
-We also compare the performance with the TIN and TDM schemes. \begin{thm} For a noncoherent IC with feedback, the gDoF region given in Table \ref{tab:gdof_FB} is achievable: \end{thm} \begin{IEEEproof} This is obtained using the block Markov scheme of \cite[Lemma 1]{suh_tse_fb_gaussian} for the noncoherent case.
-We again use a rate-splitting scheme based on the average interference-to-noise ratio and noncoherent joint decoding at the receivers.
-The details are given in Section \ref{subsec:noncoh_IC_FB}. \end{IEEEproof}
+In this section, we provide our results for the noncoherent rate-splitting scheme for the noncoherent IC with feedback and compare the achievable prelog with a standard training-based scheme.
+We also compare the performance with the TIN and TDM schemes. \begin{thm} For a noncoherent IC with feedback, the prelog region given in Table \ref{tab:gdof_FB} is achievable: \end{thm} \begin{IEEEproof} This is obtained using the block Markov scheme of \cite[Lemma 1]{suh_tse_fb_gaussian} for the noncoherent case.
+We use a rate-splitting scheme based on the average interference-to-noise ratio and noncoherent decoding at the receivers.
+We use the block Markov scheme from \cite[Lemma 1]{suh_tse_fb_gaussian} with a total size of blocks $B$.